yogesh660/Binary-classification-of-audio/README.md

 Here's training and validation accuracy of model
 ![Screenshot](images/screenshot1.png)

-# Use:
+## Use:
-The project can be simple run in Python version: 3.7.6 by following steps
+The project can simply run in Python version: 3.7.6 by following steps
 1. Install necessary libraries by simply running:
 ```pip install -r requirments.txt```
 2. Run flask app by: